GuugleMorastoni/GuugleMorastoni/README.md

 ### Hello.
 My name is Gustavo Queiroz Morastoni, I'm a student from Brazil.
 My goal here is to understand how coding works.
 NOT BACKING DOWN 🤘

 - Studying on the platform Alura;
-- Currently working with JavaScript, Scratch and Markdown;
+- Currently working with JavaScript, HTML, Scratch and Markdown;
 - Using GitHub for organization and advertising purposes.

   ### CONTACTS: